cpq/esputil/README.md

 - `esputil unhex` command unpacks .hex file back into a set of .bin files
 - `esputil flash` command can flash either .hex files or .bin files

+`esputil` works similarly to `esptool.py --no-stub`, in other words, it does not use in-memory stub.

 # Usage